-She has had to move house every year since she started working in the city in 2008 because of rent increases.'So neglected'
+She has had to move house every year since she started working in the city in 2008 because of rent increases.

 The 28-year-old is having to move out of the house share where she is currently living in Battersea after her landlord said they would be putting the rent up by 40%.

 She said: "I can't even think of saving a deposit for a flat, it's so unattainable for me or my friends.

 "Young people are getting frustrated because we're so vulnerable."